 The first and simplest step towards greater supply chain efficiency is through the adoption of variable 2D codes to facilitate data exchange.
 Unique to each product, serialized codes will provide the greatest level of data, but even batch-level identifiers can provide a certain degree of transparency.

 An additional step is to have a background system that collects data at each stage of the supply chain and stores the information to be instantly accessible.
 A blockchain-enabled system could then provide additional, immutable assurance that the information is correct.

 The variable 2D code is the vital link that joins a physical product to all its online data at each step.

-*Regulations include the EU Falsified Medicines Directive, first adopted in 2011, which introduced harmonised measures to ensure that medicines in the European Union (EU) are safe and that trade in medicines is properly controlled; the US federal Drug Supply Chain Security Act (DSCSA) enacted in 2013 for the identification and traceability of certain prescription drugs; and China’s National Drug Administration’s (CNDA) new serialisation guidelines for pharmaceuticals.
+*Regulations include the EU Falsified Medicines Directive, first adopted in 2011, which introduced harmonized measures to ensure that medicines in the European Union (EU) are safe and that trade in medicines is properly controlled; the US federal Drug Supply Chain Security Act (DSCSA) enacted in 2013 for the identification and traceability of certain prescription drugs; and China’s National Drug Administration’s (CNDA) new serialization guidelines for pharmaceuticals.